starcraftman/pakit/docs/pakit_recipes.rst

   This class will simply create an empty folder where the source should be.

 By convention, repos should have two entries: *stable* and *unstable*.
-The *stable* repo should fetch a tagged or versioned release of code if possible.
+The *stable* repo should fetch a tagged or version release of code if possible.
 The *unstable* repo can point to a more recent version directly from source.

 The repo selected for a Recipe can be configured, see the **pakit** man page for details.